Powers of Attorney Victoria

 Appoint a person or professional to make non-medical decisions relating to your personal situation and lifestyle.
 You cannot appoint State Trustees as your Personal Enduring Power of Attorney.

-3. Medical Treatment / Appointment of Medical Treatment Decision Maker
+3. Medical Treatment / Appointment of Medical Treatment Decision Maker Authority

 Like a Power of Attorney, this document allows you to appoint a person or professional to legally make medical treatment decisions if you can’t due to injury or illness.
 You cannot appoint State Trustees as your Medical Treatment Decision Maker.

-Who to appoint as your Attorney
+Who to appoint as Power of Attorney

-- A person or professional you trust: This could be a friend, family member or your solicitor to act as your personal and/or financial Attorney.
+A person or professional you trust: This could be a friend, family member or your solicitor to act as your personal and/or financial Attorney.

-- State Trustees: Appointing us as your Enduring Power of Attorney (financial) can remove the burden from loved ones, and ensure important decisions are made by professionals.
+State Trustees: Appointing us as your Enduring Power of Attorney (financial) can remove the burden from loved ones, and ensure important decisions are made by professionals.

 Plan ahead of time

-You can only prepare an Enduring Power of Attorney / Power of Attorney document at a time when you have decision making capacity to do so.
-This will ensure that, you will have the best-appointed person, ready to step in and act in accordance with your wishes where you are unable to do so should the need arise in the future.Â
+You can only prepare an Enduring Power of Attorney / Power of Attorney document at a time when you have decision-making capacity to do so.
+This will ensure that you have the best-appointed person ready to step in and act in accordance with your wishes should you be unable to do so in the future.

 Make sure your wishes are clear